nbuyer/LibMPVDelphi/README.md

 You need to download "mpv-2.dll" (32bit/64bit) from https://sourceforge.net/projects/mpv-player-windows/files/
 before running the demo project(s).
+Or you can use the mpv??bit.7z file here to extract the dll.